sowjanyakake5/Data-Analysis-Porfolio-Projects/README.md

 * Analyzing the non numeric features by creating the numeric representation and a heat map.

 ### Roller Coaster DB analysis:
+* Performed the data inspection and cleaning.
+* Understanding the distribution of different features (Univariant analysis).
+* Plotting features relationships.
+* Analyzing different features uisng the pairplots.
+* Asking questions about data.

 ### Economic Analysis with Pandas: